awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 Use a `CREATE TABLE` statement like the following to create a table, partition the table, and populate the partitions automatically by using [partition projection](partition-projection.md)\.
 Replace the table name `test_table_vpclogs` in the example with the name of your table\.
 Edit the `LOCATION` clause to specify the Amazon S3 bucket that contains your Amazon VPC log data\.

 The following `CREATE TABLE` statement is for VPC flow logs delivered in non\-Hive style partitioning format\.
+If you are centralizing VPC Flow logs from multiple accounts into one Amazon S3 bucket, the account ID must be entered in the Amazon S3 path\.

 ```
 CREATE EXTERNAL TABLE IF NOT EXISTS test_table_vpclogs (